 This decision authorizes the Director of the Energy Division to hold a workshop or webinar immediately following the issuance of the draft resolution that adopts the 2020 Avoided Cost Calculator.
-The purpose of the workshop or webinar is to educate parties and other stakeholders on the method to measure greenhouse gas emissions avoided costs and discuss the final values for Method 1.
+The purpose of the workshop or webinar is to (a) provide calculations for the Net Cost of New Entry for battery storage; (b) review post-2030 greenhouse gas values; (c) educate parties and other stakeholders on the adopted method to measure greenhouse gas emissions avoided costs; (d) discuss the final values for the system average approach, Method 1; (e) provide parties with details of refinements to Pacific Gas and Electric Company's marginal cost method to derive avoided transmission costs for San Diego Gas & Electric Company and Southern California Edison Company; and (f) review details of the avoided cost of high global warming gases..